Information Leakage Detection through Approximate Bayes-optimal Prediction: Mutual Information Estimation

 \subsection{Empirical Evaluation}

-This section outlines the evaluation process for our \ac{MI} estimation approaches compared to baselines, as illustrated in \Cref{fig:mitechniques}.
+This section outlines the evaluation process for our \ac{MI} estimation methods compared to baselines, as illustrated in \Cref{fig:mitechniques}.
 Our goal is to assess the generalization capabilities of these approaches under various conditions, including the number of classes ($\nc$), input dimensions ($d$), class imbalance ($r$), and noise level ($\epsilon$), using datasets generated by systems with different configurations ($\gentype, \nc, d, r, \epsilon$) outlined in \Cref{tab:syntheticdatasetoverview}.
-Overall and generalization performance results are discussed in \Cref{sec:miestimation:results}, with detailed analysis in \ref{asec:generalization:mid}.
+Overall and generalization performance results are discussed in \Cref{sec:miestimation:results}.